-- For repaired vaccine storage units that experienced a power outage, the vaccine temperatures should be stabilized within the recommended temperature range as specified by the manufacturer prior to placing vaccine back into the unit; and - For new purpose-built storage units, vaccine temperatures should be stabilized at the recommended temperature range specified by the manufacturer prior to placing vaccine into the unit.
-Monitor temperatures for 2 to 7 consecutive days.
-Maximum, minimum, and current temperatures need to be recorded twice daily and should be within the required storage temperature range prior to storing vaccine in the storage unit.
+- For repaired vaccine storage units that experienced a power outage, the vaccine temperatures should be stabilized within the recommended temperature range as specified by the manufacturer prior to placing vaccine back into the unit; and - Prior to storing vaccine in new purpose-built storage units, the temperatures should be stabilized within the recommended range as per the manufacturer.
+Monitor and document minimum and maximum temperatures for 2 to 7 consecutive days to ensure storage unit stability is appropriate for vaccine storage.